luigi0229/SRE-Exercise/README.md

 ## CI/CD

-  To automate the deployment of `index.html`, follow these steps on your own forked version of this repo:
+  To automate the deployment of `index.html`, follow these steps **in your own forked/cloned version** of this repo:

   * Navigate to the **settings** of the repository, then **Secrets** and add two secrets: